 The Georgia Institute of Technology Mandatory Student Fee Advisory Committee (“Committee”) is created to implement the provisions of Board of Regents Policy 220.127.116.11.
 The Committee shall make recommendations to the President on changes to existing mandatory student fees or on any new mandatory fees.
 Fees considered by the Committee shall exclude elective fees that are paid by the students who choose to receive specific services.
 Mandatory fees are defined in the Board of Regents' Policy manual as follows in BOR Policy 18.104.22.168:

-"Mandatory student fees are defined as fees that are assessed upon enrollment to all students, all undergraduate students, or all full-time undergraduate students on one or more campuses of an institution.
-Fees assessed to one of the aforementioned groups of students with an exclusion for distance learning students are also defined as mandatory fees.
-Mandatory fees may be required by the Board of Regents or by the institution subject to approval by the Board of Regents."
+“Mandatory student fees” are defined as fees that are assessed to all students, all undergraduate students, or all full-time undergraduate students on one or more campuses of a USG institution, including those fees due prior to registration that may be refunded later in the semester and fees for which the student receives a cash equivalent in the amount of the fee.
+Mandatory student fees may be required by the Board of Regents or by the institution subject to approval by the Board of Regents.

 The Committee shall be composed of twelve members selected as follows: